molmd/mispr/README.md

 properties of materials.
 MISPR uses [MDPropTools](https://github.com/molmd/mdproptools) to perform MD analysis.

 ## Installation
-You can either download the source from GitHub, or install directly using pip.
+You can either download the source from GitHub and compile yourself, or install directly using pip.
 Please see the [Installation](https://molmd.github.io/mispr/html/installation/index.html) page for detailed instructions.

 ## Useful Links